-Flea beetles lay tiny eggs in weeds, plant debris, and in the soil surrounding their favorite food plants.
-After the eggs hatch into thin, white larva, feeding may begin above or below ground.
-After a month or so, the larva pupate in the soil.
-When they emerge as adults, they use their big jumping legs to go wherever they want to feed.
+Flea beetles lay tiny eggs in weeds, plant debris, and the soil surrounding their favorite food plants.
+After the eggs hatch into thin, white larvae, feeding may begin above or below ground.
+After a month or so, larvae pupate in the soil.
+When they emerge as adults, they use their big jumping legs and wings to go wherever they want to feed.

 Flea beetle control

-Since pesticides are not very effective on flea beetles, other controls must be used, if control is actually needed.
-In most cases, it isn’t.
+Pesticides are not very effective on flea beetles.
+In most cases, control isn’t necessary.
 If an infestation starts to cause serious damage, use basic sanitation in the garden.
 Removing all those tiny hiding places can make life difficult for flea beetles.
-Reflective mulch and white sticky traps can also be used, and row covers may block pests from reaching plants in the first place.
+Reflective mulch and white sticky traps can also be used to manage flea beetles.
+Row covers may block pests from reaching plants in the first place.
 Once they are present, you can lightly sprinkle the area with diatomaceous earth (DE).
-Apparently, flea beetles don’t care too much for sulfur, either.
+Flea beetles don’t care too much for sulfur, either.

-Some commercial growers actually vacuum off heavy flea beetle infestations, but I don’t recommend it for the home gardener.
-You vacuum cleaner would never be the same!
+Some commercial growers vacuum off heavy flea beetle infestations, but I don’t recommend it for the home gardener.
+Your vacuum cleaner would never be the same!

-Chinese cabbage refers to two different cool weather crops that lend themselves to Bay Area fall and winter gardens.
+Chinese cabbage refers to two different cool weather crops that lend themselves to San Jose fall and winter gardens.

 Chinese cabbages (Brassica rapa) are variations on the lowly turnip.
 The two subspecies we most commonly see are forms of Napa cabbage (var. pekinesis) and bok choy (var. chinensis).
 These healthful foods have been grown in China since before the 15th century.

 Also known as Korean small cabbage or celery cabbage, Napa cabbage has a milder flavor than more domestic varieties, but it packs a nutritional punch that’s difficult to beat.
 According to a study conducted by the Centers for Disease Control in 2014, Chinese cabbage ranks second only to watercress as a nutrient dense food.
 Napa cabbages come in both head and loose leaf varieties.
-Napa cabbages can be planted in the Bay Area twice each year: first, February through April; and again, August through October.
+Napa cabbages can be planted here in my garden, twice each year: first, February through April; and again, August through October.